Niosh Lifting Guideline Recommended Weight Limit Kg

 The Six Multipliers Broken Down

 Multiply all six.
-In real terms, apply to 23 kg.
+Think about it: apply to 23 kg.
 That's your RWL.

 Why It Matters / Why People Care

 Most of those injuries aren't from one heroic lift.
+Discs don't have pain receptors in the center.
+In real terms, microtrauma.
 They're cumulative.
-Microtrauma.
-That said, discs don't have pain receptors in the center.
 By the time something hurts, the damage has been accumulating for months or years.

 The NIOSH equation doesn't prevent injury.
-Also, nothing does.
+Exceed it, and risk climbs.
+Stay under the RWL, and the risk is low for 99% of men and 75% of women (the original data had gender gaps — more on that later).
+Plus, nothing does.
 But it gives you a defensible, research-backed threshold.
-Day to day, stay under the RWL, and the risk is low for 99% of men and 75% of women (the original data had gender gaps — more on that later).
-Exceed it, and risk climbs.
 Exceed it by a lot, and you're basically rolling dice.

 Companies that use this systematically — not as a checkbox, but as a design tool — see injury rates drop 30-50%.
-Not overnight.
+Practically speaking, not overnight.
+Add handles?
+Because it forces you to ask: can we move the shelf lower?
 But consistently.
-On top of that, because it forces you to ask: can we move the shelf lower?
-Add handles?
-Reduce the reach?
+That said, reduce the reach?
 Rotate the task?

 How It Works in Practice

 Let's walk through a real example.
 Warehouse worker.
-Boxes are 40 cm wide, no handles.
 Worker stands 30 cm from the pallet edge.
-On top of that, picking 15 kg boxes from a pallet on the floor to a conveyor at 90 cm.
+Picking 15 kg boxes from a pallet on the floor to a conveyor at 90 cm.
+Think about it: boxes are 40 cm wide, no handles.
 Four lifts per minute, two hours at a time.

 Frequency: 4 lifts/min, 2 hours (moderate duration).
 F multiplier ≈ 0.45.